uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/salaries-and-benefits.md

 ## Teacher benefits

+### Newly qualified teacher benefits

+A new 2-year package to support teachers at the start of their career, based on the [Early Career Framework](https://www.gov.uk/government/publications/supporting-early-career-teachers), launches nationally in September 2021.

+The support package includes:

+* funded 5% time off timetable in the second year of teaching, in addition to the existing 10% in the first year
+* a range of high-quality, freely available curricula and training materials underpinned by the Early Career Framework
+* funded training for mentors of early career teachers
+* funded time for mentors to support early career teachers

 ### Teaching and learning responsibility (TLR) payments

 If you take on extra ongoing responsibilities in your role, you could get a salary uplift.